 The ashram offers a high standard, practical and professional Yoga Teacher Training Course that produces quality, inspiring and authentic yoga teachers.
 The most recent course was from 2015 - 2017.
-The next course will start in 2019 and fuller details of this course will be available in due course.
+The next course will start in 2019 and fuller details of this course will be available this Autumn.

 The purpose of the course is to:

 - provide professional, comprehensive and quality training in all aspects of yoga teaching